Lanier Theological Library

 Lanier Theological Library (LTL) is a private, theological research library.
 It is a 17,000 sq. ft non-circulating research library located in northwest Houston, Texas.

-It was built by Mark Lanier, who has taught Sunday school at Champion Forest Baptist Church for more than 20 years, and is part of his 35-acre estate.
+It was opened in 2010 and was built by lawyer Mark Lanier, who has taught Sunday school at Champion Forest Baptist Church for more than 20 years, and is part of his 35-acre estate.
 He designed the library by combining his favorite architectural features from the libraries in and around the University of Oxford.

 The LTL displays Christian artifacts such as handwritten letters by author C. S. Lewis, artwork from his Chronicles of Narnia book series, two copies of the original 1611 King James Version Bible and a fragment of the Dead Sea Scrolls.
 It includes more than 120,000 volumes and periodicals with daily additions.

 Design

 Main hall of the Lanier Theological Library.

 Lanier Theological Library is 17,000 square feet on 10 acres including a stone chapel reconstruction of a 500 A.D.
 Byzantine chapel adjacent to the LTL and an English village with a train, cobblestone street and dining hall.
 The chapel's ceilings feature scenes from the Bible painted by Texas artist Richard McCluskey.
 He also painted the ceiling of the library's main hall.
 It opened to the public in October 2010 and is maintained and facilitated by the Lanier Theological Library Foundation.
 The LTL is free for public use during regular operating hours and uses the Library of Congress Classification system.